Preparing for the Summative ELPAC Administration

 - An individual score report will still be generated for the Summative ELPAC.

-Prior to the online Summative ELPAC administration, LEA ELPAC coordinators and site ELPAC coordinators must review the technology infrastructure at their schools to ensure it meets the minimum requirements for administering the online Summative ELPAC.
+Prior to the computer-based Summative ELPAC administration, LEA ELPAC coordinators and site ELPAC coordinators must review the technology infrastructure at their schools to ensure it meets the minimum requirements for administering the computer-based Summative ELPAC.

-The bandwidth checker, linked on the Network Diagnostics web page, can assist technology coordinators to assess network readiness by performing a real-time check of a school’s network bandwidth.
+The bandwidth checker, linked on the Network Diagnostics web page, can assist technology coordinators in assessing network readiness by performing a real-time check of a device’s readiness for testing on its current network.
 Note that technology coordinators may want to run this test more than once, and at different times of the day, because estimates change as the network conditions change, varying from run to run.

-The CDE also hosts a Smarter Balanced Technology Readiness Resources web page, which includes links to tools, requirements, and topics that LEAs will find useful in planning for online ELPAC testing.
+The CDE also hosts a Smarter Balanced Technology Readiness Resources web page, which includes links to tools, requirements, and topics that LEAs will find useful in planning for computer-based ELPAC testing.

 The Secure Browser

-All students must use a secure browser to access the online Summative ELPAC.
-Most devices that will be used for testing must be equipped with version 12.5 of the secure browser prior to the assessment.
+All students must use a secure browser to access the computer-based Summative ELPAC.
 All testing devices must have the correct secure browser installed prior to assessment.

 The secure browser is designed to support test security by prohibiting access to external applications or navigation away from the assessment.